agro23/SuperGalacticAgeCalculator/README.md

     * Life expectancy
     * Time alive past expectancy

-* In main.js
+* Handle the user input in main.js

 * Refactor code as needed.

 ## Methodology

 I began by thoroughly thinking out what the project was actually asking me to do.
 I then spec'd it out with the smallest possible chunks I could to make testing super granular.
-The application acquires the user's birthdate, gender, and a planet of their choice.
-Then it calculates their age in their chosen planet's days, their life expectancy here on Earth (using the "Period Life Table, 2014" from the US Social Security Administration), and how many years they have lived past the their life expectancy--if they have done so.
-NOTE: I plan to disallow dates that are past the current date the application is run.
+I expected to create an application that acquires the user's birthdate, gender, and a planet of their choice.
+Then it would calculate their age in their chosen planet's days, their life expectancy here on Earth (using the "Period Life Table, 2014" from the US Social Security Administration), and how many years they have lived past the their life expectancy--if they have done so.
+I planned to disallow dates that are past the current date the application is run.
+HOWEVER, it took forever to get my testing setup to work out right, so I only have the functions that I would have used to make the app.

 ## Technologies Used